-From the very first moment I entered this wine bar I was captivated, and knew I would be visiting often.
+From the very first moment I entered this wine bar, I was captivated and knew I would be visiting often.
 Stepping into Zur Traube you are hit with a potent dose of Germanesque nostalgia and uncommon old world charm.
-Established in the late 1800’s as a wine room, the intriguing interior is a little nook of curiosities.
-As you sit in the cozy, creaky seating booths, your eyes are drawn along dark panelled walls to the carved figures depicting labourers in various occupations, from coopers to blacksmiths.
+Established in the late 1800s as a wine room, the intriguing interior is a little nook of curiosities.
+As you sit in the cosy, creaky seating booths, your eyes are drawn along dark panelled walls to the carved figures depicting labourers in various occupations, from coopers to blacksmiths.
 The central ceiling light has carvings of various figures one of which is Bacchus the God of wine.
-Characterful and candle lit, the snug, other worldly ambience and endless supply of wines helps stave off Hamburg’s cold winter evenings.
+Characterful and candlelit, the snug, otherworldly ambience and endless supply of wines help stave off Hamburg’s cold winter evenings.

 When you eventually shift your gaze from the decor to the wine list, Zur Traube offers over 250 carefully curated German and global wines, and with around 50 bottles opened at any one time for tasting by the glass, every visit is a new tasting adventure.

-Humorous scenes of drunken iniquity are intricately carved into the stairwell panels, which leads up to restaurant.
-Added in the early 1900’s, it has a more modern feel to its decor and offers a sumptuous, seasonal, bistro-style menu to tantilize your tastebuds further.
+Humorous scenes of drunken iniquity are intricately carved into the stairwell panels, which leads up to the restaurant.
+Added in the early 1900s, it has a more modern feel to its decor and offers a sumptuous, seasonal, bistro-style menu to tantalize your tastebuds further.

 Gōnn dir was auch wenn du in Not bist